m0kai/Grimoire/Hacking Practice/Windows Privesc.md

 	- or maybe you need rdesktop on kali.
 	- Tools will be loaded to your Desktop/Tools
 	- or practice file transfer if you want.
+- [Steel Mountain](https://tryhackme.com/r/room/SteelMountain) - note this is a paid room
 ### HackTheBox - Do these first
 - [Devel](https://app.hackthebox.com/machines/Devel)
 - [Chatterbox](https://app.hackthebox.com/machines/Chatterbox)